email@example.com | (215) 453-9145

 The Universal WiFi Throttle is in final stages of development and initial production.
 Answers will be added as more information becomes available.

-What WiFi systems is your throttle compatible with?
+What WiFi systems are your throttles compatible with?

 The Universal WiFi Throttle is compatible with other existing WiFi systems on the market such as the Digitrax LNWI, MRC WiFi module, JMRI, and more.
 If you can control your layout with a cell phone (via the WiThrottle Protocol) our throttle will work on your layout too!